ucs-compute-solutions/FlashStack_IMM_M7/README.md

 To execute the automation in this repo, update the inventory and variables files to reflect the specifics of your environment.
 The variables that must be configured to execute the automation are defined in the following locations:

 1. Inventory file is located: inventory/inventory.ini file
-2. Variable are distributed across multiple files.
+2. Variables are distributed across multiple files.
-&emsp;&emsp; •	Variables that require customer inputs are part of inventory/(group_vars|host_vars)/<component_name>/vars (and vault)
+   - Variables that require customer inputs are part of `inventory/(group_vars|host_vars)/<component_name>/(vars|vault)`
-&emsp;&emsp; •	Variables that do not typically require customer input (e.g. descriptions etc.) are present under role_name/defauls/main.yml.
+   - Variables that do not require customer input (e.g. descriptions etc.) are present under `role_name/defauls/main.yml`
-&emsp;&emsp; •	Intersight pools, policies and policies created using these playbooks will start with user_defined_prefix (for e.g. M7a) in the name and a tag of "Provisioned by: intersight-ansible" to quickly identify the ones created using Ansible.
+   - All UCS pools, policies, and policies created will use a user_specified_prefix (for e.g. M7a) in the name
+   - All Intersight driven configurations will use the tag: `Provisioned by: intersight-ansible`

 <br />